juhameskanen/abstract/README.md

 ---

 *© 2001 ...
-2024 The Abstract Universe Project.
+2025 The Abstract Universe Theory.
 All rights reserved.*